ASD-Blueprint/desktop.gov.au/program/engagement/case-studies.md

 ## Australian Electoral Commission (AEC)

 The DTA supported the AEC by providing funding and procurement leadership for change management activities to fully adopt the Blueprint.
+The DTA enabled the AEC to develop an implementation roadmap and change readiness assessment to enable modern M365 services using the Blueprint.

 ## Australian National Audit Office (ANAO)